ryanbarlow97/HealthHaptics/README.md

 # Health Detector
-A simple and fancy GUI-based health detector program that interfaces with a hardware device to monitor a user's health in the popular game Overwatch.
+A simple and fancy GUI-based health detector program that interfaces with a hardware device to monitor a user's health in FPS games (with text health).
 The program detects the health status and sends the relevant information to the connected hardware device.

 # Files Overview